tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but encrypted DNS transport is also a defenses against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
+Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but encrypted DNS transport is also a defense against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
 Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit mechanisms.